-This challenging walk of 184 miles (296 km) crosses the north of England from St Bees on the Cumbria coast to Robin Hood’s Bay on the North Sea.
-It passes through three National Parks – the Lake District, Yorkshire Dales and North York Moors – with splendidly varied scenery.
-Many walkers complete it within 12 to 16 days, although some divide it into two separate week-long walks.
+Our new, expanded and fully revised second edition of this guidebook was released in July 2018.
+It covers this challenging coast-to-coast walk of 184 miles (296 km) across the north of England.
+Starting from St Bees on the Cumbria coast, it ends at Robin Hood’s Bay on the North Sea, passing through three National Parks – the Lake District, Yorkshire Dales and North York Moors.
+Most walkers complete it within 12 to 16 days, although some divide it into two or more separate expeditions.

-Devised by the legendary Alfred Wainwright, the Coast to Coast is justly famous as England's most popular walk.
-It is waymarked, has plenty of accommodation and features welcoming pubs.
-Both its ends and midpoints (Kirkby Stephen and Richmond) are accessible by public transport.
+Devised by the legendary Alfred Wainwright, the Coast to Coast is justly famous as England’s most popular walk.
+The scenery is splendidly varied and you pass many historic buildings, prehistoric sites and interesting heritage.
+It is generally waymarked, albeit not within the Lake District National Park, and it has plenty of accommodation and welcoming pubs.
+Both its ends and its two ‘midpoints’ (Kirkby Stephen and Richmond) are accessible by public transport.

-- concise, up-to-date directions for the route walked west to east
+- concise directions (revised 2018) for the route walked west to east

 - background on geology, history and wildlife